 For the last 5 years, I have used versions of CIRCLE-ELD in my elementary classroom.
 In groups of between 2 and 10 students, we have had conversations on hundreds of topics in each WIDA Standard - Social and Instructional Language, Language of English Language Arts, Language of Science, Language of Math, and the Language of Social Studies.
 These detailed, academically oriented, and fun conversations activate the language centers in the brain allowing students to make huge gains without 'studying' at all.
 I hope you will use CIRCLE-ELD in your classroom.
 My students have enjoyed it and parents, classroom teachers and principals have appreciated the effects.

-CIRCLE-ELD is a free, oral-language oriented language development curriculum for English Learners.
-(ELs) There is no cost, only the opportunity to unlock the power of fluency from concentrating on speaking and listening.
+CIRCLE-ELD is a free, oral-language oriented language development curriculum for English Learners (ELs).
 If you would like to use this curriculum, please do so!
 I would love to hear from you and your success stories with your students.
 Our ELs need and deserve meaningful interaction in English and their home languages.
 Use CIRCLE-ELD to help your students achieve fluency and fully engage in their educational experience!